 Collage effects for /image/merge: polaroid-stack and mosaic

-Our 🤖 /image/merge Robot has been our go-to for stitching images together, but until now it only produced plain horizontal or vertical spritesheets.
-Great for contact sheets and sprite maps, a bit stiff for anything that needs to be shared with humans.
+Our 🤖 /image/merge Robot has been our go-to for stitching images together, but until now it only produced plain horizontal or vertical sprite sheets.
+Great for contact sheets and sprite maps, but a bit stiff for anything that needs to be shared with humans.

 mosaic.

-The idea is simple: for the most common "turn N uploads into one nice image" workflow, the fastest path should be a single Step you can reach for without hand-rolling a canvas.
+The idea is simple: for the most common “turn N uploads into a single nice image” workflow, the fastest path should be a single Step you can reach for without hand-rolling a canvas.
 No compositing Robot choreography, no geometry math, no picking where each photo goes.

 Two effects, one Robot